ysmood/regex-builder/README.md

 A tool for testing js regular expression.

 It is still under heavy development.
-Only tested on the Chrome and Safari.
+Only tested on the Chrome, Safari and Firefox.

 # Features